 Being a Certified Nurse Assistant is a rewarding feat.
 Your journey starts off by enrolling in a program that will guide you through the tools to assist your patients and be the perfect healthcare employee.
 Day in and day out you’re proving to your teacher that you got what it takes to succeed.
 After passing all your tests and ending up on that graduation stage it’s time to start applying for jobs!
 This urgent care you’ve had your eye on for months rings up your cell to invite you in.
 Woohoo!
 You did it!
 Well, not yet.
-You gotta ace that interview just like you did all your tests.
-Ever wondered, “what kind of questions do they ask CNAs during job interviews?”
-Don’t fret, we got a study guide or you that’ll match the many different places you can work as a CNA.
+You have to ace that interview just like you did all your tests.
+Ever wondered, “What kind of questions do they ask CNAs during job interviews?”
+Don’t fret; we have a study guide for you that’ll match the many different places you can work as a CNA.

 Just like a first date, only with duller clothes, interviewers usually start by trying to get to know you.
 “Tell me about yourself?” is the usual go to.
 This does not mean you should start talking about your zodiac signs and your pet peeves; this is a professional question.
 You should prepare some sort of elevator speech.
 This is a short planned spiel about your professional goals and why you are a good fit for the job in a short manner.
 Short was stated twice on purpose for emphasis.
 Do not go on a long tangent, this will show the interview that you can’t be brief and to the point.
 They simply want to know why you got into the healthcare field, why you are interested in the position, and how you’d be a good fit.

 WHY BECOME A CERTIFIED NURSE ASSISTANT?